Assignment 1: Grade Calculator

 When you open the src folder, you’ll see the assignment01 package, but it will be empty.
 Your first task is to create the class!
 Here is how:

-1. Right click on assignment01, then click New, and then Class.
+1. Right click on assignment01, then go to New Java File -> Class.

 For this calculator to work, we need to get information from the user.
 To start getting user input, we need to create a Scanner object and put it in a variable we can use like so: